 Category 2 Severe Tropical Cyclone Oma is located approximately 710km northeast of Brisbane, moving slowly at 5.5mph (9kph).
 Meteorologists from Australia's Bureau of Meteorology predict that the cyclone will weaken over the weekend (23-24th Feb), downgrading to a low-pressure system.
 Despite the cyclone not making landfall, its proximity to the coast will bring heavy damaging surf conditions, rainfall, very strong winds and coastal erosion.

 Hazardous surf conditions and gale force wind warnings have been issued from Queensland's Capricornia Coast (Seventeen Seventy) right down to Coffs Harbour, on the NSW mid-north coast.
 Lifesavers have closed beaches along the coast and have been warned people not to enter the water.

 Moreton Island and North Stradbroke Island ferry services have significantly reduced or canceled due to the large swell.
 Please check with ferry providers before traveling.

 Those living on the Gold Coast, Sunshine Coast and in Brisbane, particularly those near waterways or coastal locations may experience localized flooding due to heavy rainfall and tides.
 Travelers should take care when driving on roads in affected locations and obey all road signage and traffic control in place.

 Check with authorities for more information before traveling to any destination, follow any official warnings and listen to local news reports to monitor the situation.

-Local authorities have reported cases of the contaminated soil and water borne disease melioidosis, which has claimed the life of one person and hospitalised several others in intensive care.
+Local authorities have reported cases of the contaminated soil and waterborne disease melioidosis, which has claimed the life of one person and hospitalized several others in intensive care.

 If you see flood waters as you are driving towards Townsville and surrounding regions, do not attempt to drive through.
 Obey all road closure signs.
 For more information, please visit the Townsville City Council Emergency Management Dashboard.